Fitted For Wireless: Post-World War II

 After World War II, FFW configurations were produced for the Jeep, Austin Champ and Land Rover.
 In these smaller vehicles, it was necessary to construct racking to hold the sets and often to remove the rear seats.
-Owing to the small capacity of the Jeep and early Landrover charging systems, the 300W charging set was still required, although there was little space for it and was sometimes even mounted between the front seats.
+Owing to the small capacity of the Jeep and early Land Rover charging systems, the 300W charging set was still required, although there was little space for it and was sometimes even mounted between the front seats.
 The Austin Champ was provided with a high-output generator and shielded ignition system from the outset, and was also built in a dedicated FFW version from 1954.
 Single-set installations were produced for the Jeep during World War II The introduction of the post-war and smaller C42 & C45 sets allowed a dual-set installation, even in these small 5cwt or ¼-ton vehicles.
 Whip aerials for the VHF set(s) were installed on the front wings of these vehicles, together with their base-mounted Aerial Tuning Units to obtain maximum separation from any HF antenna.
 This practice became a distinctive feature of British Army vehicles in later years.

 Larger vehicles, such as the Austin K9 1-ton the Humber FV1600 series 1-ton or the 3-ton Bedford RL had a less rigid installation.
 While these vehicles were available in FFW versions that were merely cargo vehicles fitted with additional generator capacity and outlets, dedicated communications vehicles had wood-framed 'house bodies' built on the chassis with a fitted desk inside and a standard Wireless Control Harness type B The radio sets installed varied, according to the tactical role of the vehicle.
 Power was standardised at 24 volts (nominal) and in vehicles not equipped with power take-off facilities, still depended upon separate batteries and the use of a charging set.